Dec 21, 2022

 Before creating a Cron Job, make sure that your script works.
 To do that, open the file in your browser (by URL) or execute it via SSH, depending on what type of script you have.
 If your script doesn’t work, contact developers for help.

 Basic Cron Job Operations

 Hostinger’s VPS hosting runs on a Linux-based operating system.
-Therefore, learning how to schedule cron jobs on Linux VPS will significantly increase your work efficiency as a VPS administrator.
+Therefore, learning how to schedule cron jobs will significantly increase your work efficiency as a VPS administrator.
 The command line for VPS can be accessed through PuTTY SSH.

 Before proceeding with the basic operations of cron, it’s essential to know the different cron job configuration files:

 - The system crontab.
 Use it to schedule system-wide, essential jobs that can only be changed with root privileges.